Smith-And-Rune/Iron165/BuildGuide.md

 ![all switch](build_guide_photos/iron180_screw_order.png)

 Moving back to position #1, use your free hand to squeeze the board tight compresing the gaskets all the way.
 The bottom of the board should be flush or close to flush with the bottom of the top case.
 Tighten the screw until it is finger tight.
 DO NOT OVER TIGHTEN.
 Repeat for the remaining seven screws once again following the position placements in order.
 This ensures even compression and mimimizes stress on screws and threads.

-**Note for PC owners:** *The above reassembly process is especially important for Iron series keyboards made from polycarbonate (PC).
-Polycarbonate is much softer than aluminum, which means extra care must be taken during reassembly.*

 ![assembled](build_guide_photos/assembled.jpg)